Syslogine/docsy_install/README.md

 5.  moves after this to the themes folder and install the needed npm packages
 6.  and then it's a but done i guess

+the sleep and text in the file are more for you.. as i already know what it does..

 script to install clean hugo:docsy

+### Download
+Uhm i guess you can just download this script to a mac/linux operating system and run the script...
+And maybe it works in windows 11 aswell because it has linux commands... ( not tested yet )
 ```bash
 bash test.sh
 ```